Red44/phyfox-csv-reader/README.md

 # phyfox-csv-reader
-Drop the csv files in one folder and execute the binary.
+Drop the csv files in one folder and execute the binary within the folder.